-The spurious production of nonthermal entropy in the energy-based scheme stems from the fact that inviscid Equations~(\ref{eq:eth}) and (\ref{eq:eext}) are formally invalid at shocks because of divergent gradients.
+Indeed, the spurious production of nonthermal entropy in the energy-based scheme stems from the fact that inviscid Equations~(\ref{eq:eth}) and (\ref{eq:eext}) are formally invalid at shocks because of divergent gradients.
 In a numerical solution, however, shocks are smeared over several cells via numerical diffusivity and all gradients are finite.
-As the gas flows through such shocked regions, the $PdV$ source term computed from the local pressure and velocity gradients mixes the adiabatic compression with a fraction of the energy dissipated by the shock, leading to a non-adiabatic behavior.
+As the gas flows through such shocked regions, the $PdV$ source term computed from the local pressure and velocity gradients mixes the adiabatic compression with a fraction of the energy dissipated by the shock, leading to a nonadiabatic behavior.
+In other words, solving Equations~(\ref{eq:eth}) and (\ref{eq:eext}) with explicit source terms results in injection of both thermal and nonthermal energy in the shocked regions in addition to the adiabatic increase due to gas compression.
 In the absence of nonthermal energies, this effect does not introduce severe errors because, in the post-shock region, the solution for the advected $\eth$ is usually disregarded and $\eth$ is reset from the difference $\etot-\ekin$.
 In contrast, if nonthermal energies are present, only the sum $\eth+\eext$ can be set to $\etot-\ekin$ while the individual values of $\eth$ and $\eext$ become affected by the entropy error.

 The $\sim 20\%$ error in the above test may seem small and unlikely to be important in real applications, e.g., galaxy formation simulations, due to much more uncertain source terms such as those involved in star formation and feedback modeling.
 However, we find that the error strongly increases for more compressible shocks and larger adiabatic indices of the nonthermal component.
-Indeed, as the entropy error originates from the $PdV$ source term ($\Pext \divg \vect{u} = \Pext \; \partial u/\partial x$ for a 1-dimensional problem), its magnitude relative to $\eext$ increases with $\gext$ because $\Pext = (\gext-1) \eext$.
+Indeed, as the entropy error originates from the $PdV$ source term ($\Pext \divg \vect{u} = \Pext \; \partial u/\partial x$ for a one-dimensional problem), its magnitude relative to $\eext$ increases with $\gext$ because $\Pext = (\gext-1) \eext$.
 The magnitude of the $PdV$ term also increases with the compression ratio of the shock ($\rs=\rho_1/\rho_0$, where ``0'' and ``1'' denote pre- and post-shock regions, respectively) because the magnitude of the velocity gradient increases with $\rs$, and the errors are amplified by stronger compression.